rust-lang/rust-wiki-backup/Constrained-types.md

 *  For functions, the constraint applies to the _caller's_ view of the argument, but mutation applies to the _callee's_ view of the argument.

 * What to do about variants?
 Can individual tags have constraints, as well as product types?
 (What about constraints that say "this data structure was built with tag X"?
 That could be faked with predicates, but maybe syntax for it would be nice.)

+* Nominal records: could we avoid adding them to the language, and instead, encode them as product types using the ```tag``` construct and a field that has a structural record type?

 ## Another possibility